umfaruki/rewards-system/README.md

-I based my solution on Clean Architecture.
+I based my solution on `Clean Architecture`.
 For more information please visit https://github.com/jasontaylordev/CleanArchitecture

 I am using a code first approach with Asp.Net Core 6.0 with EntityFramework core and Dapper, using EntityFramework migrations to create a database.